niklasramo/mezr/README.md

 ### getOverflow()

 Measure how much an element overflows another element per each side.
+Returns an object containing the overflow values.
+Note that the overflow values are reported even if the elements don't overlap.

 **Syntax**